McLysaght-Evolutionary-Genetics/ohnologs-docs/src/content/docs/index.md

 There is a general lack of easily accessible, high-quality ohnolog databases - while several datasets exist, they are either badly documented, or lack (in our opinion) crucial data filtering and visualisation features.
 We aim to offer a service that attempts to address all the shortcomings of current alternatives:

-- **Multiple sources of evidence** (macro-synteny, micro-synteny, and gene trees) are used to classify genes are ohnologs
+- **Multiple sources of evidence** (macro-synteny, micro-synteny, and gene trees) are used to classify genes are ohnologs.
-- We **distinguish between 1R and 2R** duplicate pairs
+- We **distinguish between 1R and 2R** duplicate pairs.
-- We offer **multiple ways to filter and select** genes from our dataset
+- We offer **multiple ways to filter and select** genes from our dataset.
-- Users can **browse our data** before downloading using our online interface
+- Users can **browse our data** before downloading using our online interface.
-- We offer multiple ways to **visualise and analyse** our dataset
+- We offer multiple ways to **visualise and analyse** our dataset.
-- Our pipeline is **well documented, freely available, and reproducible**
+- Our pipeline is **well documented, freely available, and reproducible**.

 ### Features